 City of Lights: Truro’s midwinter lantern festival

-Now in its 21st year, the magical parade of lanterns will fill Truro’s streets in November to mark the start of winter – and the celebrations to come
+Now in its 21st year, the magical parade of lanterns will fill Truro’s streets on 31 January

 Cornwall has many wow factors: the beaches, the dramatic cliffs, the sunsets over the Atlantic – not to mention the artwork, wildlife, architecture, gardens and, well, you get the idea.

 And this month’s wow comes encased in paper and filled with light on the streets of our capital city for one night only.
-I mean, of course, the City of Lights parade, which takes place on 22 November this year.
+The City of Lights parade, will take place on 31 January 2018 following its cancellation in November 2017 due to bad weather.
 The festival will see around 700 lanterns of all shapes and sizes head through the centre of Truro in front of a crowd of 30,000 people who come from all over the world to see one of the biggest parades of its kind.

 ‘When City of Lights started 21 years ago we wanted to create the possibility of a new tradition for Truro,’ explains its artistic director Tony Crosby who has been with the festival since it began.